computersarecool/willynolan.com/_posts/research/2017-04-11-structured-light-calibration.md

     - p: "In the above picture that would be a corner of the room, for instance the corner located at the top of the above image."

-    - p: "For illustration purposes let's say the image you want to project is this simple checkerboard image (using the letter F to show distortion):"
+    - p: "For illustration purposes let's say the image you want to project is this simple checkerboard image (which is overlaid with the letter F to show distortion):"

     - figure: